mrkraimer/PY_NTNDA_Viewer/README.md

 # PY_NTNDA_Viewer 2020.03.02

+**NOTICE: This code has been moved to areaDetector/ADViewers/Python/PY_NTNDA_Viewer**

+Soon this repository will be deleted.

 PY_NTNDA_Viewer is Python code that is similar to the Java EPICS_NTNDA_Viewer that comes with areaDector.

 It is available in **areaDetector/ADViewers/PY_NTNDA_Viewer**